 The following 2 or 3 weeks – Curing the Pork Belly

 This will be kept in the refrigerator, loosely covered with wax paper for about 2 to 3 weeks.
 Keep the pieces far enough apart to allow airflow; they should never be touching or close to each other.
 Turn the pieces everyday (turning on all 4 sides) until the pancetta has cured without becoming overly dry.
-It should look like this.
+You can weigh the pieces to check for moisture loss.
+At minimum, it should be 20% less than the amount you started with, and will look like this.

 If your pancetta begins to smell foul or look discolored, do not eat it.
 This may happen for several reasons:

-- there isn’t enough airflow in the fridge; don’t try making pancetta if you fridge is like a booby-trap!
+• there isn’t enough airflow in the fridge; don’t try making pancetta if your fridge is packed and like a booby-trap!

 Given you have done everything correctly, at this time, my preference is to seal it with a food sealer.
 This process seals out all the air, allowing the pancetta to keep refrigerated a longer period of time, while also stopping it from drying out any further.